AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-45168-seo-friendly-urls-not-generated-for-products-that-have -url-key-attributes-overridden-on-store-view-level.md

 <u>Expected results</u>:

-The SEO-friendly URL for Category 2 is created for Product 1.
+The SEO-friendly URL for [!UICONTROL Category 2] is created for [!UICONTROL Product 1].

 <u>Actual results</u>:

-The SEO-friendly URL for Category 2 is missing for Product 1 because it had the URL key attribute overwritten for the store view scope.
+The SEO-friendly URL for [!UICONTROL Category 2] is missing for [!UICONTROL Product 1] because it had the URL key attribute overwritten for the store view scope.

 ## Apply the patch